-The Environment Officer helps to raise environmental awareness within the Great Aycliffe area and two multi skilled 'Town Pride' operatives enable the Town Council to deal with urgent and environmental issues.
+One of the key roles of the Works and Environment Manager is to raise environmental awareness within the Great Aycliffe area and two multi skilled 'Town Pride' operatives enable the Town Council to deal with urgent and also assist with various environmental issues.

-In addition, the Environment Officer works with other external bodies such as local schools, Police and Youth Offending Service to raise awareness about the environment, climate change and developing a sense of pride in our local area.
-The Environment Officer is also responsible for the Environment (Eco) Centre based in Moore Lane Pavilion.
+In addition, the Works and Environmental Manager coordinates works with other external bodies such as local schools, Police and Youth Offending Service to raise awareness about the environment, climate change and developing a sense of pride in our local area.